 Redirect Your Thoughts

 Take control of your thought life and direct your thoughts to something other than your dental fears.
 If possible, wear headphones and focus on your favorite music, book or motivational speaker while getting your treatment.
 Hold something in your hands that you can focus on.
 A stress ball is a great way to distract your thoughts as you focus on squeezing the ball.
 Consider counting how many times you squeeze or sing a song in your head and squeeze your ball to the beat.
-Visualization is a great tool for many stressful situations.
-Consider closing your eyes and imagining you are some place that makes you happy!
+A visualization is a great tool for many stressful situations.
+Consider closing your eyes and imagining you are someplace that makes you happy!

 Connect your mind to your body through practicing mindfulness.
 Be mindful of your breath.
 Inhale slowly while counting.
 Now exhale at the same speed and with the same counted number.
 Scan your body and concentrate on each muscle that comes to mind.
 A great place to begin your scanning is with your tongue.
 Notice if it’s forcefully “resting” on the top of your mouth.
 Relax your tongue by opening your mouth and allowing it to rest at the bottom of your mouth.

 There is a whole army of essential oils waiting to come to your “AID” to help you combat your dental fears.